 I’d go back in time and tell the story of the Dodgers 1988 World Series upset.

-Since 6th grade I wanted to be a sports broadcast journalist – prior to that, I would have to ask my parents.
+Since 6th grade, I wanted to be a sports broadcast journalist.

-I was privileged enough to spend my free time going to LA sporting events with my Dad growing up.
+I was privileged enough to spend my free time going to sporting events with my Dad in Los Angeles, California, growing up.
 We had season tickets to all kinds of sports, from the Los Angeles Kings to USC football and volleyball.
 Through those experiences, I developed a deep passion for sports and their culture.
 Now getting to convey that to an audience with a similar passion to mine is all the more rewarding.

 It is comfortable for me to always have individuals to admire.
 I admire the methodology of Colin Cowherd, the storytelling of Vin Scully, the voice of Bob Miller, the spirit of John Wooden, the talent of Anze Kopitar, the selflessness of my family, and many more.